anmoljamespilley/G1_FSD_GradedProject1/README.md

 3) getWorkDeadline
 4) isTodayAHoliday

-departmentName will return “ Super Department “ getTodaysWork will return “ No Work as of now” getWorkDeadline will return “ Nil “ isTodayAHoliday will return “ Today is not a holiday”
+departmentName will return “Super Department“<br>
+getTodaysWork will return “No Work as of now”<br>
+getWorkDeadline will return “Nil“<br>
+isTodayAHoliday will return “Today is not a holiday”<br>

 → Admin department will contain 3 methods of return type String and will not accept any parameter
 1) departmentName
 2) getTodaysWork
 3) getWorkDeadline

-departmentName will return “ Admin Department “ getTodaysWork will return “Complete your documents Submission” getWorkDeadline will return “ Complete by EOD “
+departmentName will return “Admin Department“<br>
+getTodaysWork will return “Complete your documents Submission”<br>
+getWorkDeadline will return “Complete by EOD“

 → Hr department will contain 4 methods of return type String and will not accept any parameter
 1) departmentName